ThienMD/AwesomeWeather/README.md

 #  AWSOME WEATHER APP
----

 # COMPATIBLE
----
-This app writen by Swift 5
+This project is written in Swift 5.0 and requires Xcode 11.0+ to build and run.

 ### Getting Started

 ```